Neighbourhood Planning is about giving local people a say over the future growth of their area.

 Neighbourhood planning news

-An independent examiner Andrew Mead BSc (Hons) MRTPI MIQ has been appointed to examine the Weymouth Neighbourhood Plan.
+The independent examiners report on the Weymouth Neighbourhood Plan examination has been received.
 More information is available on our Weymouth Neighbourhood Plan webpage.

 Following an area application by Wimborne Minster Town Council, Dorset Council has modified the Wimborne Minster neighbourhood area so that it includes the entire parish area of Wimborne Minster.
 For more information, please see the published decision.